Real-hackbard/Lzip-Packer/README.md

 In this [plzip benchmark page](https://www.nongnu.org/lzip/plzip_benchmark.html) you can find some tests showing the performance of plzip on a multiprocessor machine.

-The latest released version of plzip can be found [here](https://download.savannah.nongnu.org/releases/lzip/plzip/) Plzip requires lzlib to build.
+:link: The latest released version of plzip can be found [here](https://download.savannah.nongnu.org/releases/lzip/plzip/) Plzip requires lzlib to build.
 Lzlib is available at [http://www.nongnu.org/lzip/lzlib.html.](https://www.nongnu.org/lzip/lzlib.html) You may also subscribe to lzip-bug and receive an email every time a new version is released.

 </br>